Thakar Singh: Guruship

 Kirpal Singh did not publicly name a successor, and after his death in 1974, a number of proposed successors appeared including Darshan Singh (Kirpal Singh's physical son), Ajaib Singh, Soami Divyanand, and others.
 Thakar Singh began work in the role of Guru at Sawan Asham in Delhi on 7 February 1976.
 Within four months he travelled to Germany and then later that year to Mexico.
 In 1979 he visited the United States for the first time.
 His first American representative was named Bernadine Chard.
-In 1987 he visited Canada.
+In July 1981 he visited Canada for the first time.

 Thakar Singh was the first Sant Mat Master to visit Africa; he made a five-month tour through the continent from October to February 1989, visiting twelve countries.
 He also visited the Far East for the first time that year, going to South Korea, the Philippines, Hong Kong, Thailand, and Taiwan during a three-month tour.
 He visited New Zealand on the same tour.
 He moved his national headquarters to Nawan Nagar, near the foothills of Himalayas.
 In April 1992, Thakar Singh went into seclusion about 25 kilometres away in Sai.
 He did not travel for some years except for brief visits, maintaining an intensive meditation schedule and very simple lifestyle.
 He visited the United States for the last time in the summer of 2003.